nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Keeping track of fees is essential in the business aspect, so we plan to implement a detailed payment tracking system.
 This feature will log due dates, total payment amounts, and any outstanding fees for each student, while also linking this information to the responsible guardian.

+#### 5. **Recurring Lessons**
+Recognizing that most tuition lessons occur weekly at the same time, we plan to introduce a feature that allows tutors to set lessons as either one-time sessions or recurring events.
+Tutors will be able to stipulate the frequency of recurrence, whether weekly, bi-weekly, or custom intervals, to fit their specific scheduling needs.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ